kariem-magdy/Deep-RL-Continuous-Control/README.md

 | **Output** | Wrapped environment ready for interaction |
 | **Components** | `gym.make()`, `ActionRepeatWrapper`, `RescaleAction`, `ClipAction` |

-**Why necessary:** The raw environment may have edge cases (NaN bounds), require action repetition for stability, or need action rescaling.
-The `ActionRepeatWrapper` repeats each action 3 times for CarRacing, reducing decision frequency and smoothing control.
+> **Why necessary:** The raw environment may have edge cases (NaN bounds), require action repetition for stability, or need action rescaling.
+The `ActionRepeatWrapper` repeats each action 3 times for more stable control.

-#### 2. State Observation
+#### 2️⃣ State Observation

 | Aspect | Details |
 |--------|---------|